Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/adding-asserts.md

 To do so, we're going to use [asserts].

 As our endpoint <http://localhost:8080> is serving HTML content, it makes sense to use [XPath asserts].
-If we want to test a REST api or any sort of api that serves JSON content, we could use [JSONPath asserts] instead.
+If we want to test a REST API or any sort of API that serves JSON content, we could use [JSONPath asserts] instead.
 There are other type of asserts but every one shares the same structure.
 So, let's look how to write a [XPath asserts].